-For this first annual report, the change in groundwater storage for the GSA Plan area was estimated for the time period between fall 2017 and fall 2019 using the GIS methodology and a description of the equation and methodology used for determining the change in groundwater storage throughout the Tule Subbasin is provided in Section 6 of the Tule Subbasin 2018/2019 Annual Report (see ATTACHMENT 1).
+The change in groundwater storage from the 2018/19 to 2019/20 water years for the GSA Plan area was estimated for the time period between fall 2019 and fall 2020 using the GIS methodology and resulted in an approximately 362,000 acre-ft reduction change in groundwater in storage between fall 2019 and fall 2020.
+A description of the equation and methodology used for determining the change in groundwater storage throughout the Tule Subbasin is provided in Section 6 of the Tule Subbasin 2019/20 Annual Report (see ATTACHMENT 1).